 Even if the defendant was 100% at fault for an accident or injuries, the victim who was harmed -- and ends up filing a personal injury lawsuit -- must take reasonable steps to minimize or mitigate the damage done, perhaps by going to the emergency room.
 For plaintiffs who dont meet their duty to mitigate the damage done, the court might reduce the compensation according to the amount of damages that couldve reasonably been avoided.

 For example, a court might reduce a damage award in a personal injury case because of the plaintiff's "failure to mitigate" if, after a car accident, the plaintiff waited for weeks before seeking medical attention -- making their medical condition worse and their treatment more costly.
 Similarly, a plaintiff seeking compensation for lost wages probably cant sit back and reject a legitimate job offer if their injuries are no hindrance to performing the work thats available.
 In such a case, a lost wages damage award might be reduced under a formula that subtracts, from the plaintiff's compensation, income that would have been earned from the job that the plaintiff passed up.

 For in-depth information on all the key ingredients for a successful personal injury lawsuit, get How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo).
-If you'd like to talk with an experienced attorney, use Nolo's Lawyer Directory to find a personal injury lawyer in your area (click the "Types of Cases" and "Work History" tabs to find out about the lawyer's experience handling personal injury cases like yours).
+If you'd like to talk with an experienced attorney, use Nolo's Lawyer Directory to find a personal injury lawyer in your area.

 1 | 2